 Natural vs organic

 Since it’s becoming big business to claim food is ‘natural’, ‘organic’ etc, it’s important to note there are significant differences in these claims and you may be purchasing products you thought were free from pesticides, GMOs, etc because they claim to be ‘natural’.
 This is not the case.
-See the definitions of these terms below (from the American Society of Nutrition) to help you know what you’re really buying:
+As this is a complex issue, it might be easier to have organic meals prepared for you by an expert, and delivered to your door by companies like those reviewed by Meal Kit Advisor.
+It’s an ultra convenient alternative that takes all the stress out of food prep for you.
+Alternatively, see the definitions of these terms below (from the American Society of Nutrition) to help you know what you’re really buying.

 Natural: Without a formal definition of what “natural” means, let’s examine what this label does not mean.
 First of all, foods containing natural flavors, sweeteners, or other plant-derived substances can be labeled natural.
 In addition, foods containing highly processed high fructose corn syrup (HFCS) can also be labeled “natural”, since the synthetic materials used to generate HFCS are not incorporated into the final product (2).
 Finally, foods containing genetically engineered or modified ingredients can be labeled “natural,” something California’s recently defeated Proposition 37 tried to prevent (3).
 Although far from an exhaustive list of what can be labeled a “natural” food, these are a few examples of how “natural” may mean something different than consumers think… Although consumers purchasing “natural” meat, poultry, and eggs can be confident that there are no artificial ingredients or colors added, it’s important to note that “natural” does not necessarily mean hormone-free or antibiotic-free; these are separate labels, also regulated by the USDA.